When are kids ready for technology?

 Using technology as one of the solutions

 Norton Security Premium comes with parental controls that make it easy for parents to set time limits and keep inappropriate content out of their child’s device.
-With a little help from technology, parents can observe their child’s online behavior and enforce rules.
-This way child can explore the Internet freely and safely.
+With a little help from technology, parents can observe their child’s online behaviour and enforce rules.
+This way children can explore the Internet freely and safely.

 Norton Security Premium helps protect up to 10 of your Windows PCs, Macs, Android smartphones or your iPads.